jkool702/forkrun/DOCS/DESIGN.md

 ---

-## 5. Overshoot and Partial Batches
+## 5. Transaction Recovery and Fault Tolerance

-### 5.1 The Overshoot Problem
+### 5.1 The Single-Slot Claim Invariant

-A worker may claim more data than currently exists, especially when batch sizes are large or input slows abruptly.

-Rather than force all workers to stall, forkrun allows:

-* Executing the *available* portion immediately
-* Deferring the remainder
+*Note: In versions prior to v3.3.0, workers could speculatively over-claim multiple batches and divide them.
+This complex overshoot mechanism was permanently excised in favor of the Single-Slot Claim Invariant (see INVARIANTS.md).*

+A worker always claims exactly 1 slot (1 batch) per atomic operation.
+Because the scanner completely pre-calculates boundaries, there is no longer a concept of partial remainders or subdivision.

-### 5.2 Escrow Mechanism
+### 5.2 The Escrow Recovery Queue

-To handle deferred remainders, forkrun introduces **escrow**:
+To handle fault-resilience, forkrun repurposes the **escrow** pipe:

 * A non-blocking anonymous pipe (per-node in NUMA mode)
-* Entries contain: starting offset + remaining line count

-When a worker overshoots:
+* Entries contain: the ring slot index of the aborted batch, its slot count (always 1 under the single-slot invariant), and the batch's `num_kills` counter (24-byte packet).

+If a worker process crashes, is killed by OOM, or explicitly fails, its active transaction is rolled back:

-1. It executes the partial batch
+1. It is caught by the parent or trap handler
-2. Publishes the remainder to escrow
+2. The exact single-slot bounds are published to escrow
-3. Signals availability via `evfd_data`
+3. Availability is signaled via `evfd_data`

 ### 5.3 Escrow Stealing